Dr. Jay Hreiz

 She has had the privilege of working in amazing specialty and general practice animal hospitals in the Charlotte area since 2002, and loves being a part of Team QCAH.
 Because of her background in marketing, Brooke is excited to also be able to help QCAH grow in our community.

 The hospital is close to home for Brooke and her wife, April (also a QCAH Team Member) - as they live nearby in the Villa Heights Neighborhood.
-They are joined by their five rescued pit bulls (Cameron, Pickles, Josephine, Dublin, and Fisher), their two rescued kitties (Figaro and Maggie), and their rescued rabbit (Andy).
+They are joined by their four rescued pit bulls (Pickles, Josephine, Dublin, and Fisher), and their two rescued kitties (Figaro and Maggie).

 Stacey is excited to join the QCAH family and help provide compassionate care for the pets in and around Charlotte!
 She graduated from Gaston College with a degree in Veterinary Technology in May 2012 and previously earned her BA in biology from the University of North Carolina at Greensboro in May 2010.
 Stacey mainly has a background in specialty medicine (anesthesia, oncology, and ophthalmology) and is looking forward to shifting gears to more general care and healthy lifestyle focuses with QCAH.